Pedro de Ribadeneira: Works

 His most important work is the Life of Loyola (1572); his biography of Ignatius was the first of its kind.
 In his first edition of the Life, as also in the second enlarged issue (1587), Ribadeneira affirmed that Ignatius had wrought no miracle, except the foundation of his Society.
 In the process for the canonization of Ignatius, a narrative published by Ribadeneira in 1609 asserted that miracles had occurred; and these are recorded in an abridgment of the Life by Ribadeneira (published posthumously in 1612) with a statement by Ribadeneira that he had known of them in 1572 but was not then satisfied of their proof.
 For this change of opinion he is taken to task by Pierre Bayle.

-That Ribadeneira was a very able and credulous writer is shown by his biographies of the successors of Ignatius in the generalship of the Society, Diego Lainez and Francis Borgia; and especially by his Flos Sanctorum (1599-1610), a collection of saints' lives, entirely superseded by the labors of the Bollandists.
+Ribadeneira was a very able and credulous writer, which is shown in his biographies of the successors of Ignatius in the generalship of the Society, Diego Lainez and Francis Borgia; and especially by his Flos Sanctorum (1599-1610), a collection of saints' lives, entirely superseded by the labors of the Bollandists.